VjKlepikov/sdl_atf_test_scripts/style_guide_for_lua_code.md

 -- good
 local this_is_my_object = {}
 ```
-* Use camelCase when naming functions.
+* Use `camelCase` when naming functions (first character in lowercase, each next word starts from uppercase character).
 ```
 -- bad
 local function do_that_thing()